 - 1 cup shredded mozzarella cheese

-Preheat the pressure cooking pot on the Browning/Sauté setting.
-Add the ground beef and onion and cook until beef is browned and crumbled.
-Add garlic and sauté 1 minute more.
+- Select Sauté to preheat the pressure cooking pot.
+When hot, add the ground beef and onion, and cook until the beef is browned and crumbled (about 5 minutes).
+Add the garlic and sauté 1 minute more.

 - Stir in the beef broth, green peppers, spinach, diced tomatoes, rice, Worcestershire sauce, salt, and pepper.
 Stir until well combined.

 - Layer the tomato sauce on top and do not stir.
 Lock the lid in place, select High Pressure and 4 minutes cook time.
 When the cook time ends, allow the pressure to release naturally for 10 minutes, then finish with a quick pressure release.

 TO FINISH IN THE OVEN

 - Grease a 9x13-inch baking dish and preheat the broiler.
 Transfer the casserole to the baking dish and sprinkle with the mozzarella cheese.
 Place under the broiler until the cheese is melted and starting to bubble and brown.

 - Sprinkle the top of the casserole with the mozzarella cheese.
 Set the lid temperature to 350°F and bake for 2 to 4 minutes, until the cheese is melted and browned.

 Adapted from Brooklyn Farm Girl Stuffed Pepper Casserole recipe.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.